SoftwareAG/sagdevops-templates/templates/sag-is-cloudstreams/README.md

 # CloudStreams Server

-Use this template to provision CloudStreams server 9.12 and higher.
+Use this template to provision CloudStreams server 9.12 and higher on top of an existing Integration Server or Microservices Runtime instance.

 ## Requirements

-None
+None.

 ### Supported Software AG releases